How To: Obtain Duplicate or Substitute License Plates and Stickers (HTVR 11)

 To obtain replacement license plates by mail, you must:

 - Be the registered owner of the vehicle.

-- Have the same address as shown on DMV's record.
+- Have the same address as it appears on DMV's record.

 - Submit a duplicate or substitute license plate fee.

-Mail the application, fee, and license plate(s) to the address on the form.
-If there is no address on the form, mail the application to:
+- Mail the application, fee, and license plate(s) to the address on the form.
+If there is no address on the form, mail to:

 Department of Motor Vehicles